 - Acute sick visits

 At Kenmore Family Medicine the safety and well-being of our patients & staff is our highest priority.

 The Coronavirus situation is rapidly changing and we are keeping current with CDC and Erie County Department of Health recommendations on a daily basis.

 At this time we are closing our office for all routine visits and physicals.
 This will also include any routine immunizations for adults.
 We will have a limited staff to address urgent non-respiratory related appointments.
 Please consider using our online portal for E-Visits that are available.
 It is an easy way to communicate with the providers.
 Please call our office and we will provide you with an activation code.

-thoroughly cleaning and disinfecting every exam room and all surfaces between
+We are thoroughly cleaning and disinfecting every exam room and all surfaces between every patient.

 For your safety, as well as that of other patients and staff, if you :